handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ```
 :::

-This allows many possible usages: for example, you can sum subtotals for nested groups.
+This lets you configure all sorts of more complex column summaries.
+For example, you can sum subtotals for nested groups:

 ::: example #example8
 ```js